 But again, it was very appropriate that I thought of that song, because, in retrospect, I feel that what the song describes is what then happened: the Light will show you the way.
 It was as if someone had said to me, "I'm going to try to mend your soul."

 I thought that if I ended my Peace Corps service early, I would regret it for the rest of my life.
 Upon arriving in Philadelphia last September for Staging, the orientation just before flying here to Morocco, I saw a poster advertising the Peace Corps.
 It advised, "Never have to start sentences with "I should've..."
 Of course the ad aims to get people to join the Peace Corps, telling them not to regret never having gone into the Peace Corps.
-But I approached it from a new angle.
+But during my most recent emotionally trying period, I approached the message in that ad from a new angle.
 I thought that I didn't want to have to say sentences such as "I should've finished my Peace Corps service."
 And I thought of the lyric in that same Coldplay song, "Fix You," in which Chris Martin sings that if you don't try, you will never know who you were, who you could've been.

 And I also thought of a particular part of the Gospel of Matthew.
 In Matthew 25:40, 42-45, in the afterlife,